Athletics at the 1900 Summer Olympics – Men's shot put

 The men's shot put was a track & field athletics event at the 1900 Summer Olympics in Paris.
 It was held on July 14 and July 15, 1900.
 11 shot putters from five nations competed.
 The event was won by Richard Sheldon of the United States, the nation's second consecutive victory in the men's shot put.
 Josiah McCracken took silver and Robert Garrett took bronze (the first man to win two medals in the event, after gold in 1896), completing an American medal sweep.

+The winning margin was 1.25 metres.
+As of 2023, this is the only time the men's shot put has been won by more than one metre at the Olympics.

 Background

 This was the second appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Defending champion Robert Garrett was the only returning shot putter from 1896.
 Sotirios Versis had competed in the discus in 1896, but had not competed in the shot put then.
 Richard Sheldon was the 1896 IC4A and 1899 AAU champion (doubling in the discus in the latter competition).
-World record George Gray was not present.
+World record holder George Gray was not present.

 Hungary and Sweden each made their debut in the men's shot put.
 Denmark, Greece, and the United States all appeared for the second time.